Blog Home / Case Studies / BackOffice CIMA OCS Preseen – Nov 24 – Feb 25

 Possible Examining Scenarios

-Scenario 1: The exam might introduce a new supplier offering cheaper materials, such as polyester instead of ballistic nylon.
-You might need to calculate the impact on production costs and assess whether the lower material quality would harm the brand’s reputation.
+Scenario 1: You might face a situation where a new supplier offers cheaper materials, like polyester instead of ballistic nylon.
+You’ll need to calculate how this affects production costs and consider whether using lower-quality materials could damage the brand’s premium image.

-Scenario 2: You could be asked to explain to management why the standard cost for the Uffico backpack has increased, perhaps due to higher labor costs or overhead absorption.
-You’ll need to present these findings in a clear and concise manner.
+Scenario 2: You could be asked to explain why the standard cost for the Uffico backpack has risen, perhaps due to higher labour costs or increased overhead absorption.
+Present your findings clearly and concisely to management.

-Scenario 3: The exam may present a scenario where BackOffice is considering switching from absorption costing to marginal costing for a new product line.
-You will be asked to evaluate the impact of this change on both decision-making and financial reporting.
+Scenario 3: There may be a scenario where BackOffice considers switching from absorption costing to marginal costing for a new product line.
+You’ll need to evaluate how this change impacts decision-making and financial reporting.

 Painting the Future: Budget Preparation

-For BackOffice, the most suitable budgeting approach is incremental budgeting, which is based on the previous year’s actual figures with adjustments for expected changes.
-This approach is appropriate because BackOffice has a steady business model with consistent product lines, like the Uffico, Capsula, and Scrivania backpacks, and expects growth in similar categories year on year.
-Incremental budgeting is less time-consuming and suits the company’s established operational rhythm, where major disruptions or changes to the business model are not expected.
+For BackOffice, incremental budgeting is the most suitable approach.
+This method uses the previous year’s figures as a base and adjusts for expected changes.
+It works well because BackOffice has a steady business model with consistent product lines like the Uffico, Capsula, and Scrivania backpacks, expecting similar growth year on year.
+Incremental budgeting is also less time-consuming and fits the company’s routine, as major changes to the business model are unlikely.

-However, incremental budgeting has its downsides, such as the potential for inefficiency by simply increasing or decreasing figures without questioning the underlying activities.
-This can be problematic in dynamic markets like the global business backpack market, where product innovation (like recycled PET backpacks) and competition might require more flexible budget control.
+However, this approach has drawbacks.
+Simply adjusting last year’s figures can create inefficiencies, especially in fast-changing markets like the global business backpack sector, where innovation (like recycled PET backpacks) and competition may require more flexible budgeting.

-An alternative approach is zero-based budgeting (ZBB), where every expense needs to be justified from scratch.
-This could be useful for BackOffice when launching entirely new product lines or entering new markets.
-ZBB encourages management to critically evaluate all expenditures, which could be beneficial for controlling costs when developing the cycling backpacks.
-However, ZBB is resource-intensive and may not be ideal for day-to-day budgeting due to the time required.
+An alternative is zero-based budgeting (ZBB), where every expense must be justified from scratch.
+This method could be useful when launching new product lines or entering new markets, as it encourages management to critically assess all expenditures.
+For example, ZBB could help control costs when developing the cycling backpacks.
+The downside is that it is resource-intensive and may not be practical for everyday budgeting.

 Focus Areas